vanetix/whatsforlunch/readme.md

 # What's for lunch?
-## Generates a lunch poll from a location/entity collection
+## Generates a lunch poll from a location/location collection

 # Day generation
 - A new day is generated at the first request for a new day.
 - *You could automate day generation with cron*

 ## Todo
-- integrate resourceful-redis, and a new model for storing the used entities for the week
+- locations are added to the current used set when they are voted the highest for the day
-- better random lunch algorithm?
 - **tests**

 # Api Methods
 ### Entity
-- *Get* /entity/ - Returns all entities
+- *Get* /location/ - Returns all entities
-- *Get* /entity/:id - Returns entity with id, :id
+- *Get* /location/:id - Returns location with id, :id
-- *Post* /entity/ - Create new entity
+- *Post* /location/ - Create new location
-- *Put* /entity/:id - Update entity with id, :id
+- *Put* /location/:id - Update location with id, :id - only allows the update of weighs for a location
-- *Delete* /entity/:id - Delete entity with id, :id
+- *Delete* /location/:id - Delete location with id, :id

 ### Day
 - *Get* /day/ - Returns all days
 - *Get* /day/:id - Returns day with id, :id

 ### Today
-- *Get* /lunch/ - Returns the current poll for today
+- *Get* /day/today - Returns the current poll for today
-- *Put* /lunch/vote - Update the current day, data = entity({ id|name })
+- *Put* /day/vote - Update the current day, data = location({ id|name })